erda-project/docs/docs/en/1.5/manual/about/intro.md

 * The application (microservice) R&D and governance platform supports project management, API management, CI/CD, automated testing, application management, monitoring, log analysis, APM, and microservice observation, to achieve one-stop full-progress management from requirement analysis to online delivery.

-* The fast data governance platform adopts stream-batch computing architecture and supports data governance such as data source management, data map, data model development, data asset and data blood relationship based on real-time data computing, which can be applied to the construction of data middle office, real-time data warehouse and other scenarios.
+* The fast data governance platform adopts stream-batch computing architecture and supports data governance such as data source management, data map, data model development, data asset and data lineage based on real-time data computing, which can be applied to the construction of data middle office, real-time data warehouse and other scenarios.

 * Based on container cloud service of Kubernetes (K8s) architecture, the hybrid cloud management platform supports visual management of K8s, resource management and orchestration of common public clouds, and intelligent monitoring alarms, to deploy applications to different cloud platforms for hybrid cloud architecture.